alishack/alishack.github.io/_posts/2018-10-16-Hello-World.md

 Cheng was getting drunk, everyone is getting VERY drunk
 ![Imgur](https://i.imgur.com/i7MUl9m.jpg)

-Becky shared prophetic remark with Dewi and Rachel on the way back home (according to Dewi) "He doesn't know it yet but We are meant to be together"
+Becky shared prophetic remark on the way back home (according to Dewi) "He doesn't know it yet but We are meant to be together"

+(!!!)

 Andy for some reason took of his shirt
 ![Imgur](https://i.imgur.com/YRhUh0C.jpg)